a-aswath/ClusteringtoolforEDX_Anusha/README.md

-# Tool for semiautomated segmentation using clustering withEDX
+# Tool for semiautomated segmentation using clustering with EDX